finn-no/tech.finn.no/_posts/2015-06-09-removing-long-travels-in-the-flight-search.md

 ![filter](/images/2015-06-09-removing-long-travels-in-the-flight-search/enabled_filter.png "Enabled filter")

-You still have the possibility to slide it to the max, all the way up to 27hrs 30min.
-The result list will then show you the unfiltered result set (but nobody wants to use 27hrs 30min on a flight from OSL to LON, right?).
+You still have the possibility to slide it to the max, though.
+All the way up to 27hrs 30min.
+The result list will then show you the unfiltered result set.
+But nobody wants to use 27hrs 30min on a flight from OSL to LON, right?

 ![filter](/images/2015-06-09-removing-long-travels-in-the-flight-search/disabled_filter.png "Disabled filter")